Elmer Lucille Allen

-Elmer Lucille Allen (born in Louisville, Kentucky, August 24, 1931) is a ceramic artist and chemist who graduated from Nazareth College (now Spalding University) in 1953.
+Elmer Lucille Allen (born in Louisville, Kentucky, August 23, 1931) is an American ceramic artist and chemist.
+She graduated from Nazareth College (now Spalding University) in 1953.
+Both her father and brother (who also went by the endearment "Bud") were named Elmer and the family chose to name her Elmer Lucille (though at home her family also called her "Cile").
 She became the first African-American chemist at Brown-Forman in 1966.

+Biography

 Early life

-Allen was born in the Depression era in Louisville, Kentucky, at a time when it was still a segregated city.
+Allen was born on August 23, 1931, as Elmer Lucille Hammonds, to mother Ophelia Guinn Hammonds and father Elmer Hammonds.
+She was born in the Depression era in Louisville, Kentucky, specifically the Russell neighborhood.
+At the time, the city was segregated.
+In an interview she stated that she "never went to school with whites" until she was a junior in college.

 She took her first art class, a sewing class, in seventh grade at Madison Street Junior High School.
 She stated in an interview that the first artist she identified with was her teacher, Ms. Hattie Figg, who taught painting at the junior high.
 She learned many functional crafts in junior high, such as shoe repair, printing, sewing, and carpentry.
 She also learned various crafts at the Plymouth Settlement House and Presbyterian Community Center.
 She was also a Girl Scout, and this activity fostered her interest in art.
-She graduated from Central High School in 1949, at a time when African-American women had very few opportunities available to them.